PacktPublishing/Databricks-ML-In-Action/README.md

-# Databricks Lakehouse ML In Action
+# Databricks ML In Action
 ## Best practices and technical examples for the machine learning lifecycle

 Welcome to the GIT repository for the code samples included in the book.
 The code included in this repository are subject to change without prior notice.